Cognigy/Documentation/docs/en/docs/ai/generative-ai.md

 1. Open the existing Flow.
 2. In the upper-right corner of the **Flow Editor** page, select **NLU**.
 3. On the **Intent** tab, click **Create Intent**.
 4. Specify a unique name for the Intent and add a relevant description.
 It helps generate proper sentences.
+It helps generate a more accurate result.
+To ensure that the generated content meets the desired expectations, fill in both fields.
+Relying solely on the title without using the description field will not produce the intended results.
 5. Activate the **Generate Example Sentences** setting.
 6. Set the number of generative sentences.
 7. Generate new sentences by clicking **Create**.